Bean-Pringles/Spoke/README.md

 pip install PyQt5 PyQtWebEngine
 It gives an error otherwise
-Look up how to do that for your os, it is very wierd otherwise, and I dont know why Or you can run setup.py
+Look up how to do that for your os, it is very wierd otherwise, and I dont know why Or you can run setup.py, which can also add the shell command to path

 The git command is also really diffrent from normal git but you cant win everything.
 Look in the code to see how it works.